tripal/tripal/docs/user_guide/example_genomics/func_annots/interpro.rst

 .. image:: interpro1.png

 The top section of this page provides multiple methods for providing results file: via an upload interface, specifying a remote URL or a file path that is local to the server.
 Most likely, you will always upload or provide a remote URL.
-However, we downloaded the files earlier, and stored them here: ```$DRUPAL_HOME/sites/default/files```.
+However, we downloaded the files earlier, and stored them here: ``$DRUPAL_HOME/sites/default/files``.
 So, in this case we can use the path on the local server.
 Provide the following value for this form:

 .. csv-table::
   :header: "Field", "Value"

   "Server path", "sites/default/files/Citrus_sinensis-orange1.1g015632m.g.iprscan.xml"
-  "Analysis", " InterPro Annotations of C. sinensis v1.0" 'Load GO terms to the database', 'checked'
+  "Analysis", "InterPro Annotations of C. sinensis v1.0" 'Load GO terms to the database', 'checked'
   "Query Name RE", ""
   "Use Unique Name", "unchecked"